Taste craft beer like a seasoned sommelier

 -

 Horizontal tasting : Compare several beers of the same style or family.
-For example, line up different IPAs to perceive nuances of bitterness and hop aromas.
+For example, line up different IPAs to perceive the nuances of bitterness and hop aromas.

 -